-After extensive research, AKA entering the Google vortex, I stumbled upon Guaiwei sauce, which loosely translates to “Strange” in English.
+I love to just jump into the Google tornado of clicking on “more” and “similar” when exploring recipes for ideas.
+One day I stumbled upon Guaiwei sauce, a Sichuan dish from China, which loosely translates to “Strange” or “Exotic” in English.
 I love a good challenge and this recipe really pushed me out of my Northern Wisconsin boy realm.
 It was totally worth it, because this sauce is incredible.
 I made a big jar of it, because just smelling the rich aromas I knew that it was going to be something I’d need to start dumping on just about everything.
 Traditionally it is used as a glaze for chicken, but it was delicious on noodles and is a great dipping sauce for tofu or fresh veggies.
 You even use it as a salad dressing!

 What’s Guaiwei sauce you’re probably asking?
 Well.
 It’s basically every flavor put together to give your taste buds something to really contemplate.
 It’s why the name translates to “strange” because it’s salty, sweet, aromatic, sour, earthy, and spicy.
 There isn’t one singular flavor or aroma that stands out, because it’s a delicate balance between all of them.
 Each comes out on its own with lingering flavors that meld together.
 You’ll initially be welcomed by the aromatics from the cinnamon and star anise, then you’ll taste the sweetness from the seasoned soy sauce and the sour from the rice vinegar, and the finishing flavors come from the sesame paste and the seasoned chili oil.
 Even though you can purchase the ingredients, it’s worth the little bit of time it takes to make them from scratch, because the flavors are more rich and aromatic.
 Your taste buds will thank you for it.